georgekouzi/DirectedWeightedGraph_onPython/README.md

 in addition you can findnode class that produces the nodes in the graph.

 -------------------------------------------------------------------------------------

-#### first we explain how actually we create graph and how different information about the graph can be obtained using the algorithms shortestPath,connected_components,connected_component.
+## class DiGraph:
+This class creates an directed weighted graph.
+In order to create this graph we used two Node classes that we wrote.

-## The functions in the DiGraph class and the description about them :
+### The functions in the DiGraph class and the description about them :

 1) __v_size(self) -> int -__ This function returns the amount of the nodes that exist in the graph.
 --------------------------------------------------------------------------